Mobile Logo in White

 Greehey CCRI Xenograft & Cell-Lines Core

-A GCCRI-based Xenograft and Cell Lines Core provide preclinical testing of chemotherapeutics and combinations in mouse models.
-This Core is available to the UT Health San Antonio research community, pharmaceutical companies, and any lab interested in conducting animal research.
-The methods used for performing testing and analysis of the data were established in PPTP (Establishment of human tumor xenografts in immunodeficient mice.
-Morton CL, Houghton PJ., Nat Protoc.
-2007;2(2):247-50; Molecular characterization of the pediatric preclinical testing panel.
-Neale G, Su X, Morton CL, Phelps D, Gorlick R, et al. Clin Cancer Res.
+The Xenograft and Cell Lines Core at GCCRI specializes in preclinical testing of chemotherapeutics and their combinations using mouse models.
+This Core is available to researchers at UT Health San Antonio, pharmaceutical companies, and any laboratories involved in animal research.
+The testing methods and data analysis protocols are based on established practices from the Pediatric Preclinical Testing Program (PPTP), including the creation of human tumor xenografts in immunodeficient mice (Morton CL, Houghton PJ, Nat Protoc.
+2007;2(2):247-50) and molecular characterization of the pediatric preclinical testing panel (Neale G, Su X, Morton CL, et al., Clin Cancer Res.
 2008 Jul 5;14(14):4572-83).

-The team is highly skilled in vivo studies, including dose-response, toxicity testing, single-agent, combination efficacy testing, and pharmacodynamic studies.
-We have developed a biobank of a broad range of solid pediatric tumor xenograft models, including patient- and cell-derived models.
-For most of these, we also carry matching cell lines.
+The team excels in a range of in vivo studies, including dose-response assessments, toxicity testing, single-agent and combination efficacy testing, and pharmacodynamic studies.
+They have developed a comprehensive biobank of solid pediatric tumor xenograft models, including both patient- and cell-derived models, and maintain matching cell lines for most of these models.

 Contact Information